-These symptoms can occur when doing nothing.
+These symptoms can occur when you are doing nothing.
 They are more likely to occur when changing position, such as standing up or when straining on the toilet.

-However, often there are no symptoms and low blood pressure is often only identified as a result of a routine medical examination or during the course of an investigation for some other condition or underling illness.
+However, often there are no symptoms.
+Low blood pressure is often only identified during a routine medical examination, or during the course of an investigation for some other condition or underlying illness.

-Low blood pressure may be more serious in elderly people who may have an underlying illness or who may be at risk of a fall.
+Low blood pressure may be more serious in older people who may have an underlying illness or who may be at risk of a fall.

 What causes low blood pressure?

-Apart from being very fit, people can have low blood pressure if they:
+Apart from being very fit, you may have low blood pressure if you:

 - are overheated, either from the weather, from hot baths or showers, or from wearing too many clothes

-- have too little blood circulating, either from donating blood, or from bleeding heavily, or from being dehydrated
+- have too little blood circulating, either from donating blood, heavy bleeding, or from being dehydrated

 - are pregnant

-- have a lot of drugs or alcohol in the system
+- recently used a lot of drugs or alcohol

 - are having an allergic reaction